OngMinXian/NUSPlanner/README.md

 ### Summary of tasks completed :white_check_mark:
 - Please refer to the tasks listed under the **Timeline and Executables** section above for more details on the tasks completed
+- All the deliverables required for Milestone 1 are completed, along with a few deliverables for Milestone 2

 |  Task Name | Details | Link (if applicable) |
 | ------------- | ------------- | ------------- |